YohanV1/TheMovieRecommender/README.md

 Contributions to this project are welcome.
 If you would like to contribute, please fork the repository and submit a pull request.

 ## Known Issues
-* TMDB's API should work for most people but some ISPs have blocked the domain.
+* TMDB's API should work for most people, but some ISPs have blocked the domain.
 In such a case, you can use a VPN or another network.
+If images don't load, it is probably an issue with the API's connectivity.
-* Actor data is scattered across it's container if there is not enough actor information for the particular movie.
+* Actor data is scattered across it's container if there isn't enough actor information for the particular movie.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE file](https://github.com/YohanV1/TheMovieRecommender/blob/main/LICENSE) for more information.